XIII. A final word

-The faculty hope that these Guidelines and suggestions will be helpful to you.
+The faculty hope that this handbook will be helpful to you.
 It is our intent that this written record of what is required of both students and faculty involved in our graduate programs will encourage fruitful and enjoyable interactions in our Department.
 Please feel free to discuss any aspect of the graduate program with your Advisor, the Graduate Program Director, and the Department Chair.
-If you find aspects of this document that need clarification or revision, be sure to let the faculty know so that we can improve the Guidelines for the next edition.
+If you find aspects of this document that need clarification or revision, be sure to let the faculty know so that we can improve the handbook for the next edition.
 Good luck in your graduate studies!